 Contract revenue generally includes upfront licensing fees, milestone payments and reimbursements of research and development costs.
-Non-refundable technology access fees received from collaboration agreements that require the Company's continuing involvement in the form of development efforts are recognized as revenue ratably over the development period.
-The Company recognizes milestone-related revenues only when performance of the milestone under the terms of the collaboration is achieved and there are no further performance obligations.
-Research and laboratory analysis services revenue is recognized as the research and development work is performed.
+Nonrefundable technology access fees received from collaboration agreements that require the Company's continuing involvement in the form of development efforts are recognized as revenue ratably over the development period.
+The Company recognizes milestone-related revenues based on performance only when performance criteria are met under the terms of the collaboration and there are no further performance obligations.
+Where agreements have more than one milestone, a determination is made as to whether the milestones should be recognized separately or combined into a single unit of account in accordance with Emerging Issues Task Force Issue 00-21, Revenue Arrangements with Multiple Deliverables.
+In general milestones which relate to discrete development steps (i.e. can be used by the co-development partners to decide whether to continue the development under the agreement) are recognized as separate units of account.
+Research and development work is compensated at a non-refundable hourly rate for a projected number of hours.
+Revenue on such agreements is recognized at the hourly rate for the number of hours worked as the research and development work is performed as the research and development work is performed.
 Costs incurred under these contracts are considered costs in the period incurred.
 Payments received in advance of performance are recorded as deferred revenue and recognized as revenue as services are rendered.